Travelers urged to prepare for snow in Central California mountains this weekend

 "We anticipate not only the snow on the ground but the extra volume of traffic going up there," said Salas.

+Officer Mike Salas says their call volume increases during these times because not everyone is prepared to drive in the snow -- and end up crashing or getting stuck.

+In Shaver Lake , many people look to Shaver Lake Sports for all their winter essentials.

-For nearly 30 years, Shaver Lake Sports has sold nearly everything from coats to sleds, to tire chains.
+For nearly 30 years, the business has sold nearly everything from coats to sleds, to tire chains.

-Everything that Valley visitors to the snow could possibly need and for those living right here in this mountain community.

 "As far as supplies, we have everything anybody can imagine for the snow," said Tyler Powell, the general manager of Shaver Lake Sports.